jbeuckm/ArView-Example-App/README.md

 ## Main Differences ##

-* Alloy widget vs. pure Titanium (basically and increasingly)
+* Alloy widget vs. pure Titanium (increasingly Alloy at least)

 * Jeff wrapped 360 degrees with a series of overlay views that had the AR tags placed on them.
-This widget uses one overlay view and moves them within that one view.
+This widget uses one overlay view and moves AR tags within that one view.

 * Jeff's example used a static list of POIs near Melbourne.
-This example loads a Google Places list of POIs near Minneapolis or San Francisco (device and simulator respectively).
+This example loads a Google Places list of POIs near Minneapolis or San Francisco (device or simulator respectively).

 ## Usage ##

 1. Change Google Places API key

-1.1.
 Head over to [Google's API Console](https://code.google.com/apis/console/) and create a new App.
 Enable the Places API and copy your new API key

-1.2.
 In alloy.js, enter your API key for the global variable `Alloy.Globals.googleApiKey`

 2. Instantiate the widget